-Canon Legria HF M406 review
+Canon Legria HF M406 full review

 Just falling within our £500 cut-off, the Canon Legria HF M406 sports a chunky, mostly plastic, width that stretches the palm.
 However, the extra bulk enables a larger optic, accessory shoe and pro-level CMOS sensor, so what you lose in portability you gain in quality, especially recording in low light when twinned with a bright f/1.8 maximum lens aperture.